Form 5471: Basics U.S. Citizens Should Know

 What is Form 5471?

-Form 5471, officially called the Information Return of U.S. Persons with Respect to Certain Foreign Corporations, is an information return (as opposed to a tax return) for certain U.S. taxpayers with an interest in certain foreign corporations.
+Form 5471, officially called the Information Return of U.S. Persons with Respect to Certain Foreign Corporations, is an Information Statement (Information Return) (as opposed to a tax return) for certain U.S. taxpayers with an interest in certain foreign corporations.

 The purpose of it isn’t to file tax information, but rather so the IRS has a record of which U.S. citizens and residents have ownership in foreign corporations.
 The IRS wants to prevent people from hiding overseas assets and being aware of who owns what and in which countries helps it do that.
 Form 5471 is somewhat similar to Form 1120 (a U.S. corporate income tax return) and requires a lot of the same information and disclosures.
 Because this form is an informational form, it most likely doesn’t affect how much you have to pay in taxes—unless you fail to file, in which case you’ll have to pay a penalty.
 There are exceptions to this norm—for example, if you are a shareholder of a Controlled Foreign Corporation (CFC) Form 5471may affect your income in the form of the GILTI tax (Global Intangible Low-Taxed Income).